nrfta/go-pghelpers/README.md

 ### Connect Postgres

-pghelpers.ConnectPostgres function returns db object and error message if any.
-You can use pghelpers.ConnectPostgres as follows
+`pghelpers.ConnectPostgres` function returns db object and error if any.
+You can use `pghelpers.ConnectPostgres` as follows

 ```go
 db, err := pghelpers.ConnectPostgres(postgresConfig)